 HackerRank for Work allows you to modify the question settings of your test.
 You can choose the programming languages your candidates are allowed to give their tests.
 By changing the configurations, you can decide what the candidate can do or see for a programming-based test.
 This article will take you through the different question settings available in HackerRank for Work.

 Modifying Question Settings for Tests

 - You must have created a test.

 You can select the languages you want to enable for a specific test.
 Candidates are allowed to answer the questions on the test only in these enabled languages.
 This overrides the language setting for each question.
-Irrespective of the languages enabled by the question setter for each specific question, all the questions on the test can only be answered in the languages enabled for that test.
+Irrespective of the languages enabled by the question setter for each specific question, all the questions in the test can only be answered in the languages enabled for that test.

 By default, all supported languages are selected and available for use.

 Example: If you select Python from the allowed languages for a test, then irrespective of the languages allowed for answering each question on the test, only Python is made available to the candidates.

 - Click on the Tests tab on the home page and click on the required test.

 - Once the particular test you clicked on opens, click on the Settings tab below the test name.

-- On clicking questions, the allowed languages settings pane opens up.
+- On clicking questions, the Allowed Languages settings pane is displayed.
 You can select as many languages as you want to allow for the test.
-You can also conveniently choose the select all or clear all option provided.
+You can also conveniently choose the Select all or Clear all option.

 Configuration for Coding Questions

-With this setting, you can enable or disable what candidates can do/ see for programming questions in the test.
+With this setting, you can enable or disable what candidates can perform or see for programming questions in the test.

 Show status of hidden test cases (after all sample test cases pass): If this option is enabled, then candidates receive test case feedback from all non-sample test cases.
 Otherwise, they only see the results of sample test cases.